Skip to main content

 Craig has reduced his law practice in recent years to assist with his sons.
 Craig also devotes lots of his time to his undergraduate school, Washington & Jefferson College, where he serves as Trustee and as a Board Officer.

-Michelle Hoppe Villegas, Membership Chair
+Michelle Hoppe Villegas

 Michelle Hoppe Villegas grew up in Minnesota where she first developed an abiding love of nature, public parks and community spaces.
 She raised, trained and showed horses competitively for many years.
 She attended the University of Minnesota and earned her Bachelor of Science degree in Biology with an emphasis in genetics and a minor in child psychology.
 While there, she studied mechanisms of viral transmission and genomic mutation as an associate investigator in Cytogenetics.
 She continued her graduate studies in Genetics and Immunology at the University of Michigan, and later studied Art and Architecture at the School of the Art Institute of Chicago.
 Subsequently employed with American Airlines for over a decade she traveled extensively with her husband, Dr. Ernesto Villegas.
 Michelle is currently chief financial officer and advisor at ErgoMedica, Occupational Medicine and Urgent Care Clinic in the West Loop.